 Those with ATVs will have options for riding in the desert.

-Also, I'm sure Linda will teach some beading and t-shirt braiding .....
+Also, I'm sure Linda will teach some crafts and t-shirt braiding .....

 and we'll probably have folks that will be able to help with various issues you might be having with your RV.